Blendify/blender-manual/blender_docs/manual/modeling/introduction.rst

 Depending on the type of object you are trying to model there are different types of modeling :doc:`mode </editors/3dview/modes>`.
-Because modes are not specifec to modeling the are covered in different parts of the manual.
+Because modes are not specific to modeling the are covered in different parts of the manual.

 Edit Mode